lpanavas/PartyBlog/README.md

 ![Image of Homepage](https://github.com/lpanavas/youtubeTutorial/blob/Liudas/public/images/screenshotOfHomepage.PNG?raw=true)

 #### Instructions to build:
--Clone the repository
+1. Clone the repository
--Do ‘npm install’ separately in youtubeTutorial folder and client folder on command line -Start mongo server
+1. Do ‘npm install’ separately in youtubeTutorial folder and client folder on command line -Start mongo server
 -Start backend and frontend servers separately with ‘npm start’ in youtubeTutorial and client folders -Go to localhost:3001 to see the website and 3000 to see the backend.